-Creative subjects are given an equal profile, with uptake increasing year-on-year.

-Pupils at our Sixth Form

-Partnership, which is made up

-of five schools, are provided with

-a wide selection of courses.
-We

-follow the traditional value of strong

-discipline and expect pupils to take

-pride in belonging to their school

-by wearing correct school uniform.
+Pupils at our Sixth Form Partnership, which is made up of five schools, are provided with a wide selection of courses.
+We follow traditional value of strong discipline and expect pupils to take pride in belonging to their school by wearing correct school uniform.

 The school develops the spiritual, moral, social and cultural education of pupils exceptionally well through the curriculum, a range of assemblies and other enrichment activities.
-The school has recently launched its new vision and values - Believe, Grow, Succeed.
+The school has recently launched its new vision and values Believe, Grow, Succeed.
 Pupils and staff of all faiths and backgrounds take part in a wide range of Christian worship each day.

-Pupils are well prepared for life in modern Britain by their tutorial lessons, which help them to understand democracy, tolerance of other religions and the importance of the rule of law.
+Pupils are well prepared for life in modern Britain by their tutorial lessons, which help them to understand democracy, religion tolerance and the importance of the rule of law.

 The school received its Ofsted inspection in January 2020.
-We were delighted with the outcome and we encourage parent and carers to read this highly positive report.
-Head teacher, Chris Ash, said: "We have worked hard over the past two years to put systems and values in place that will keep improving Dagenham Park.
-We were delighted with the recent Ofsted report which ratified all our hard work".
+All associated were delighted with the outcome and we encourage parent/carers to read this highly positive report

+Headteacher, Chris Ash, said: "We have worked hard over the past three years to put systems and values in place that will keep improving Dagenham Park.
+We were delighted with the recent Ofsted report which ratified all our hard work"

 Eastbrook School

 Head teacher: Paul Frith

-Address: Dagenham Road, Dagenham,
+Address: Dagenham Road, Dagenham, RM10 7UR

-RM10 7UR

 Phone: 020 3780 3609

 Website: www.eastbrookschool.org

 E-mail: office@eastbrookschool.org

-Admission number for new pupils: 255 (see note below)

-DfE number: 301-4023
+1 (1 050 (1